billyadelphia/smart-contract-audit/SALV.md

 - 3 transfer amount manipulation (the final amount that the recipient will receive might be changed based on tax and reward function).
 - 2 external calls risk (External calls may execute malicious code in that contract or any other contract that it depends upon).
 - 2 timestamp dependence risk (the timestamp of the block can be manipulated by the miner, and all direct and indirect uses of the timestamp should be considered).
+- 1 high gas usage on the `transfer` function due of multiple functions are called on the execution.
+Some wallet application like Metamask may fail to calculate the gas usage and can cause `Out of Gas` error.

 ## 2.1 Owner privileges
 ### Severity: Owner Privileges.